eddelbuettel/r2u/README.md

 As of early May:

 - Some geospatial packages do not currently install on 20.04, adding the UbuntuGIS PPA as a base may help.
-This in not an issue on 22.04.
+This is not an issue on 22.04.

 - The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar